Vardkin/Porto/README.md

 At its core Porto consists of 2 layers "folders" `Containers` & `Ship`.

+- **The Containers layer** holds all your application business logic code.
+- **The Ship layer** holds the infrastructure code (your shared code between all Containers).

 These layers can be created anywhere inside any framework of choice.

 *(Example: in Laravel or Rails they can be created in the `app/` directory or in a new `src/` directory at the root.)*